 During the first part of the 2015-16 NFL season, we launched a campaign for TD Ameritrade in which Indianapolis Colts Quarterback Andrew Luck shared some the greatest returns he gets out of his investment in football.

 To extend this campaign, we wanted to understand what NFL fans get from their investment in their team.
-After interviewing hundreds of fans across the league, we highlighted four fans of the Colts, Jets, Seahawks and Texans to showcase their unexpected and powerful returns on fandom.
+After interviewing hundreds of fans across the league, we highlighted three fans of the Jets, Seahawks and Texans to showcase their unexpected and powerful returns on fandom.

 To push the Nike+ community to keep logging miles throughout the winter, we created Own The Elements.
 Runners participated by adding element hashtags to their shared Nike+ runs.